jackmcc08/notes_app/README.md

 - Stu - StuBehan
 - Jack - jackmcc08

-The was created with vanilla javascript, HTML and CSS.
+The was created with vanilla Javascript(no packages like jQuery), HTML and CSS.
 It also incorporates an emoji API to generate emojis based on shortcodes and utilise localContent on your browser to preserve the notes data.

 As part of development we also created our own testing script - `Is it ducking working?`